 You will get serious buyers at an auction with their finances in place.
 Still, you’d have to wait a month before the auction for the marketing period and a month after the auction for the completion to occur – if it’s a traditional auction and not a modern auction method.

 The buyer can change their mind, and the sale is not guaranteed.
 You’d have to pay upfront fees for auction entry and legal pack preparation.
-You’ll also have to pay for the auctioneer’s commission and your own legal fees.
+You’ll also have to pay for the auctioneer’s commission and your legal fees.

 Auction properties always have a stigma because it becomes public knowledge that a property was auctioned, and even your nosey neighbours can attend open viewings.